SpoonfulOne: What Parents Need to Know

 What do parents need to know about SpoonfulOne?

 SpoonfulOne's powder is designed for babies to start as early as 4-6 months of age.
 But like all SpoonfulOne products, it's designed only "once they have begun eating solid foods."
 Also, the puffs and oat crackers are designed for even older babies who are "accustomed to chewing solid foods."

-When it comes to introducing allergy-causing foods for prevention, earlier is better.
+When it comes to introducing allergy-causing foods, earlier is better.
 Waiting until your baby is used to solids may be too late.
-USDA, NIH and AAP guidelines recommend starting to feed baby allergy-causing foods when they are 4-6 months old.
 However, many babies aren't ready for solids at such an early age.

 SpoonfulOne contains additives like sugar